Advice from a local OB/GYN.

 By Kellen Goldschmidt, MD, ProMedica Physicians Obstetrics | Gynecology

 Sexual health and well-being can often be a taboo subject for parents to discuss with their daughters, but it doesn’t have to be.
-An open dialogue can help ease what might have been an awkward conversation and encourage healthy When do teens see a gynecologist?habits when it comes to being proactive about her healthcare.
+An open dialogue can help ease what might have been an awkward conversation and encourage healthy habits when it comes to being proactive about her healthcare.

 The American College of Obstetrics and Gynecology recommends that girls have their first gynecologic visit between the ages of 13 and 15.
 To some parents, this may seem a little premature, but this is a great opportunity to learn, to ensure that their daughters are on track with their development and to gently introduce sensitive topics, such as periods.